-- 1. Successfully complete 48 credits in the required areas of study. - 2.
+- 1. Successfully complete 48 credits in the required areas of study.
+A minimum of 8 courses (24 credit hours) must be completed in residence.
+A thesis counts as residency credit. - 2.
 Successfully complete an internship, BI 690 Research Methods in Bible and Theology, and an internship research paper. - 3.
 Fulfill financial and library obligations. - 4.
 Maintain a 2.5 grade point average for the total course of study. - 5.
 Give evidence of growth in personal character, moral and spiritual maturity, and emotional stability.